 You’ll find undergraduate courses at NTC can open many doors – to ministry, community work or continued education.
 In fact, recent graduates have gone on to find roles in some fascinating settings, in the UK and abroad.

 Three distinct BA degree pathways: Theology, Practical Theology, Youth and Community.
-You can study on the Youth and Community pathway in both Manchester and Glasgow!

 To give you greater flexibility, all of our courses are modular.
 This means the course can form a qualification in its own right or it can be used to build credits in your ‘learning account’.
 These credits can then go towards an award from the College.

 We offer three distinct BA degree pathways: Theology, Practical Theology, Youth and Community.
 Each course has a combination of ‘required units’ and ‘elective units’.
 The ‘required units’ make sure that the core elements are in place.
 The ‘elective units’ allow you to choose areas of particular interest from the full range of units on offer.

 Although all ‘required units’ are available each year, many ‘elective units’ are available on a two-year cycle.
 The table below lets you see how our three study pathways are normally designed.

 |Year One (Certificate Courses)||Year Two (Diploma Courses)||Year Three (BA Hons)|

 |Biblical Studies||Introduction to Biblical Studies, Biblical Backgrounds AND/OR Story of God||A range of old and new testament subjects||Biblical Studies electives|